 - Contributes to reducing the impact of adverse environmental and health issues.

 Unlike non-renewable materials like petroleum, biobased products are derived from plants and other renewable agricultural, forestry, and marine materials.
 Biobased products include categories such as cleaning products, fertilizers, lubricants, and bioplastics such as UBQ Material.
 From a bio-preferred products perspective, they do not include fuel, animal feed, or food.

 Launched in 2017, the certified biobased product label identifies products made from renewable resources.
 The use of the label empowers consumers to make informed purchasing decisions based on a product’s ingredients.
 It also allows them to participate in amplifying the demand for renewable goods while creating jobs, new investments, and increased revenue.

 The label’s distinctive yellow, blue, and green design features represent the sun, soil/farm, and aquatic elements.
 The words “USDA Certified Biobased Product” must be used regardless of whether the certified product is a package or product.

 UBQ Material is now approved to display the USDA label to indicate what percentage of its content is biobased.
-Cost-comparative, readily available, and well-performing, UBQ Material’s patented process converts landfill-destined waste into a sustainable, biobased thermoplastic material that is a climate-positive composite suitable as a substitute for conventional plastics, wood, and concrete in the manufacturing of thousands of everyday products.
+Cost-comparative, readily available, and well-performing, UBQ Material’s patented process converts unsorted household waste into a sustainable, biobased thermoplastic material that is a climate-positive composite suitable as a substitute for conventional materials in the manufacturing of thousands of everyday products.